After School - Week 1

 Yes!
 I participated in a photo contest arranged by Caja Rural to select the images of the upcoming year's calendar.
 You can vote for me from this link until 1st of October.

-We presented our disaster relief termbase projet (TermQuake) at IAPTI (International Association of Professional Translators and Interpreters) in Bursa with my team.
+We presented our disaster relief termbase project (TermQuake) at IAPTI (International Association of Professional Translators and Interpreters) in Bursa with my team.
 It was such an honor to participate in an international event as a speaker!
 You can further read our experience from here.